RPiOVN/p2pvps-server/specifications/client-specification.md

 used to create a user account for the Docker container.
 This email and password will be emailed to the renter when they purchase the rental contract on the OpenBazaar network.

-When the contract is terminated, the Docker container is destroyed and all persistant data wiped.
+When the contract is terminated, the Docker container is destroyed and all persistentdata wiped.
 A new Docker container with new login credentials is generated for the next renter.

-## Persistant Storage
+## PersistentStorage
-Persistant storage can take many forms, but a USB flash drive will be encouraged, as SD cards have shown reliability issues.
+Persistentstorage can take many forms, but a USB flash drive will be encouraged, as SD cards have shown reliability issues.
 Most IoT devices, like the Raspberry Pi can boot off an SD card.
-Extra storage can easily be accomidated through USB flash drives or even USB external hard drives.
+Extra storage can easily be accommodatedthrough USB flash drives or even USB external hard drives.
 128GB Flash drives will be the standard due to their availability and low prices.

-Part of the installation instructions for client software will include commands for mounting a USB flash drive and setting it up for persistant storage with Docker.
+Part of the installation instructions for client software will include commands for mounting a USB flash drive and setting it up for persistentstorage with Docker.

 ### Encryption
 Encryption managed by the device owner has been explored, but found ineffective.
 It will be best to put the